 What Is a Medical Assistant?

-A certified medical assistant works under the supervision of physicians to complete a wide variety of tasks including:
+A medical assistant works under the supervision of physicians to complete a wide variety of tasks including:

 - Prepping patients for exams